What type of content do you primarily create?

 Each of the four methods has its own advantages and drawbacks.
 But if speed and efficiency are what you're after, automatic transcription software often takes the cake.

-How to transcribe audio to text: A step-by-step guide
+How to transcribe audio files to text: Step by step

-As we’ve stressed, audio transcription can be a dull, time-consuming task.
-But with the right tool, it can be as simple as uploading your audio file and grabbing another cup of coffee.
+As we've stressed, manually transcribing audio files to text can be a dull, time-consuming task.
+But with the right transcription software, it can be as simple as uploading your audio file and grabbing another cup of coffee while the AI does the work.

 Here's a step-by-step guide to get you started.
 Either read along or watch our in-depth tutorial below: